open-telemetry/opentelemetry.io/content/en/blog/2022/apisix.md

 You can enable `opentelemetry` plugin in any of the above three methods.
 The following example uses the example of method three to create a route.
-After the creation is successful, you can refer to the following commands to access the
+After the creation is successful, see the following commands to access the
 route:

 ```shell